“When did you start parkour?”

 The full squat is one of the most important positions for any person to master.
 This position is essential for developing optimal posture and mobility in the ankles, hips, and back.
 The better you are at this position, the less injuries you will experience.
 Try accumulating 1 minute of time in a full squat today, 2 minutes tomorrow, and so on until you accumulate 30 minutes of time in a full squat on the 30 day.

-If you have tight/stiff shoulders in the overhead position, passive “bar” hangs are a simple, effective way to loosen up and improve shoulder mobility.
-For all levels, passive hangs also build grip strength and help decompress/maintain a healthy spine.
+If you have tight/stiff shoulders in the overhead position, hangs are a simple, effective way to loosen up and improve shoulder mobility.
+For all levels (depending on the “high bar” obstacle), hangs build grip strength.
+Through decompression, hangs also work to maintain a healthy spine.

-Add passive hangs into warm-ups, cool-downs, and ideally, everyday life.
-For example, an at-home pull-up bar is one of the best ways to make convenient/consistent strength gains.
-Make a habit of daily hanging and if possible, try progressively adding weight and/or regularly changing up the “bar” texture/size/grip (tree branches, scaffolding, playground bars, etc).
+Add hangs into warm-ups, cool-downs, and ideally, everyday life.
+For example, an at-home pull-up bar is one of the best ways to make convenient/consistent strength and mobility gains.
+Make a habit of daily hanging and if possible, try progressively adding weight and/or regularly changing up the “high bar” texture/size/grip (tree branches, scaffolding, playground bars, etc).

 #3 Straight-arm wall support

-Quadrupedal movement, moving on four limbs, is widely used in parkour as both a conditioning exercise and a practical technique for movement.
-The most basic form of quadrupedal movement is the reciprocating, forward-moving variation.
-Like all quadrupedal movement, this technique is a great full body exercise and it develops coordination and weight transferring skills needed for other movements.
-In parkour, quadrupedal movement is useful as a means to get under or through small spaces, navigate across irregular surfaces, or provide extra security and stabilization when moving at heights.
+Quadrupedal movement (QM) is widely used in parkour as both a strength training exercise and a practical skill.
+The most simple form of QM is the reciprocating (basic), forward-moving variation.
+This parkour strength training movement is a killer full-body exercise that also develops the coordination and balance skills needed for vaults.
+In general, QM is useful as a means to get over, under, and through small spaces, navigate across irregular surfaces, and provide extra security when moving at heights.

 Jogging is a great way to build up your general level of fitness for more high impact things such as jumping and sprinting.
 Among the specific benefits of jogging are weight loss, increased bone density, and improved cardiovascular endurance.
 Once a baseline level of fitness has been established, you can proceed to higher intensity movement like jumping and sprinting.